 Pityriasis rosea (PR) is a common inflammatory skin condition of unknown etiology.
 It is characterized by distinctive, self-limiting lesions often beginning with a solitary "herald patch" and progressing to multiple oval macules or patches with a characteristic "Christmas tree" distribution on the trunk.
-Although typically benign and self-resolving within 6 to 12 weeks, atypical presentations can prolong the diagnosis and result in unnecessary treatments.[1,2]

-Diagnosis is primarily clinical, yet other dermatological conditions such as psoriasis, nummular eczema, secondary syphilis, and drug eruptions can present with similar features.
+Although typically benign and self-resolving within 6 to 12 weeks, atypical presentations can prolong the diagnosis and result in unnecessary treatments.^[1,2] primarily clinical, Diagnosis is yet other dermatological conditions such as psoriasis, nummular eczema, secondary syphilis, and drug eruptions can present with similar features.
 Dermoscopy, a non-invasive diagnostic tool, allows for visualization of subsurface structures and patterns that are not discernible to the naked eye.
-It has proven valuable in differentiating between various skin disorders by identifying unique vascular patterns, scaling, and pigmentary changes.[2-4]
+It has proven valuable in differentiating between various skin disorders by identifying unique vascular patterns, scaling, and pigmentary changes.
+[2-4]

-However, a comprehensive understanding of the dermoscopic features of pityriasis rosea remains limited, and standardized diagnostic criteria are yet to be fully developed.[5,6] This study aimed to analyze and document the dermoscopic patterns of PR and their associations with demographic characteristics, anatomic locations, and medical history.
+However, a comprehensive understanding of the dermoscopic features of pityriasis rosea remains limited, and standardized diagnostic criteria are yet to be fully developed.
+This study aimed to analyze and document the dermoscopic patterns of PR and their associations with demographic characteristics, anatomic locations, and medical history.
 By identifying these patterns, the study seek to establish a reliable diagnostic framework that clinicians can use to distinguish PR from other similar conditions.
-Additionally, this study aims to develop a dermoscopic pattern library that will guide the differential diagnosis and enhance the understanding of the clinical presentation of pityriasis rosea
+Additionally, this study aims to develop a dermoscopic pattern library that will guide the differential diagnosis and enhance the understanding of the clinical presentation of pityriasis rosea patients who presented with clinical symptoms suggestive of pityriasis rosea.